 Meet Okan Arts’ co-owners Patricia Belyea and Victoria Stone.
 Mesmerized by the beauty of Japanese textiles, they are makers of creative quilts, teachers, and speakers.

-Their West Coast business imports vintage textiles from Japan, runs quilting workshops, leads tours to Japan, and offers quilts by Patricia in its online gallery.
+Their West Coast business imports vintage textiles from Japan, runs quilting workshops, and leads tours to Japan.

-The perfect weight for quilting, yukata cottons add an extraordinary essence to any project.
+The perfect weight for quilting, yukata cottons add a special spirit to any project.

 In this creative quilting book, Patricia Belyea offers improv instruction using her Hachi Manifesto of five simple rules.